hossamelneily/nexchange/README.md

 **If any of this steps fail, file won't be commited.**

+(After you run the tests, you can see a coverage report of the backend tests at http://localhost:8000/cover/index.html)

 You can read more about these tests in the *readme_werker.md* on this directory.